yulin6/FishGame-Codebase3/7/reworked.md

 Feedback: For the TileStatus enum in Tile class: The tiles all have the same color, it is the penguin which goes on the tile has different colors.
 The tile cannot be none, it is a place on the board that is none.
 The tile cannot be a hole.
 The hole is an attribute of the board, but not of the tile.
-- Approach: Large refactor of the entire Tile class was performed.
-Tile objects after the refactor represent actual tiles, with their only knowledge being the number of fish they have .
-Due to the size of the refactor, specific lines are not highlighted in this commit link.
+- Approach: Large reworking of the entire Tile class was performed.
+Tile objects after the reworking represent actual tiles, with their only knowledge being the number of fish they have.
+ Due to the size of the changes, specific lines are not highlighted in this commit link.
 - Commit: https://github.ccs.neu.edu/CS4500-F20/fritch/commit/bd771b0dde4b8a09a9d8b0c09c6088f3b35b53b8#diff-1efc0a0b264deae6b06270fb0d16cfd9

 Feedback: for a data (or type) definition for a representation of boards/interpretation